karachko/juniordevops/ConfigurationManagement.md

 - Documents or articles about running ad-hoc commands by using some configuration management tools (for example, Ansible, Chef, or Puppet) on the project.

-### Launch a VM and install wordpress on it using terraform and ansible!
+### Launch a VM and install wordpress on it using terraform and ansible

 **The engineer  should install terraform on local machine**